Anderstorp Raceway: Track history

 The track was built on marshlands in 1968 and became an extremely popular venue in the 1970s, just as Swede Ronnie Peterson was at the height of his career.
 It has a long straight (called Flight Straight, which is also used as an aircraft runway), as well as several banked corners, making car setup an engineering compromise.
 Unusually, the pit lane is located halfway round the lap.

 The raceway hosted six Formula One Swedish Grand Prix events in the 1970s.
 When Peterson and Gunnar Nilsson died during the 1978 Formula One season, public support for the event dried up and the Swedish Grand Prix came to an end.
 The circuit is also noteworthy because it was the site of the first and only win of two unconventional F1 cars: the six-wheeled Tyrrell P34 car in 1976 and the infamous Brabham 'fan car' in 1978.

 Anderstorp also hosted the Swedish motorcycle Grand Prix in 1971–1977 and 1981–1990, the European Touring Car Championship in 1985–1987, the Superbike World Championship in 1991 and 1993, and the FIA GT Championship in 2002 and 2003.

-In 1993 circuit alongside FIM organized 24-hour motorcycle race.
-Just one week ahead of the race, "an appeal was lodged against the permit for the competition", due to noise concerns.
-Although the race got permition to start with just one day left to start the event, "media had trumpeted that the competition was canceled.
-At the ferry berths in Skåne, passport staff turned visitors from Denmark and the continent".
-During the race itself heavy storm began falling over the site of the circuit and although racing continued, no audience showed up, and the circuit after the event declared bankruptcy.
+In 1993, the circuit along with FIM organized a 24-hour motorcycle race.
+Just one week ahead of the race, an appeal was lodged against the permit for the competition, due to noise concerns.
+Although the organizers obtained permission to race on the morning of the event, "media had trumpeted that the competition was canceled.
+At the ferry berths in Skåne, passport staff turned away visitors from Denmark and the continent".
+During the race itself a heavy thunderstorm occurred, with torrential rain drowning the circuit.
+Although racing continued, no local or international audience showed up, and the circuit was forced to declare bankruptcy after the event.

 The FIA World Touring Car Championship (WTCC) returned to Anderstorp in 2007, replacing the Istanbul Park in Turkey on the WTCC calendar.
 For the 2008 season however, it was replaced by the Imola Circuit.

 International motorsport was due to return to Anderstorp in 2020 with a round of the DTM.
 Then, it was cancelled due to COVID-19 pandemic.